elGreato/savvy/README.md

 - Created ModuleValidator class that prevents users from entering invalid or malicous data when creating or editing a module.
 (Kevin)

 ### Step 8 : Comementing frontend (Ali)
+for every module, there is a commenting section attached to it.
+For this functionality, we have used a javascript framework called jquery comments with alot of adaptations to it. the user interface provides ajax callbacks that communicate with our server and our postgre database
 ### Step 9 : Module Selection frontend (Ali)
 ### Step 10 : PDF creation (Ali)
 ### Step 11 : Email Service (Kevin)